feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

    [`FeatureAppContainer`][feature-app-container-base-url].

 1. `done` — A callback that the integrator^1^ might have defined.
-A short-lived Feature App can call this function when it has completed its task.
-The integrator^1^ can then decide to e.g. unmount the Feature App.
+A short-lived Feature App can call this function when it has completed its task, thus giving the integrator^1^ a hint, that it can be removed.
+For example, if the Feature App was opened in a layer, the integrator^1^ could close the layer when `done()` is called.

 The return value of the `create` method can vary depending on the integration solution used.
 Assuming the [`@feature-hub/react`][react-api] package is used, a